Tinnitus is a noise in the ears. It is experienced by 10 to 15% of the population.

 Although no specific medical or surgical therapy is available, many patients find that background sound masks the tinnitus and may help them fall asleep.
 Some patients benefit from a tinnitus masker, a device worn like a hearing aid that provides a low-level sound that can cover up the tinnitus.
 Tinnitus retraining therapy, offered by programs that specialize in tinnitus treatment, are helpful for some patients.
 Electrical stimulation of the inner ear, as with a cochlear implant, occasionally reduces the tinnitus but is appropriate only for patients who are profoundly deaf.

-One out of 4 people > 65 years have significant hearing impairment.
+One out of 4 people > 65 years has significant hearing impairment.
 Because tinnitus is common among people with sensorineural hearing loss, tinnitus is a common complaint among older patients.

 Subjective tinnitus is caused by an abnormality somewhere in the auditory pathway.